 As I have made mention of both football and rallying in this blog entry, I have embedded a video with a two Malaysian Singhs.

-GM will be a poorer company with Lutz gone.
+Bob Lutz retiring from GM.
+The Globe and Mail, a Canadian publication wrote a nice article: GM will be a poorer company with Lutz gone.
 Not everyone agrees with him both within and outside GM, but he is universally respected.
 His legacy at GM is a stack of new models with good interiors and strong ride manners.
 And what he has helped create at GM during the past eight and a half years has a chance of continuing under GM's new president for North America, Mark Reuss.
 He's a car guy, too, just like Lutz.

 I don't know Bob Lutz.
 He was and is famous in automotive circles.
 I have done work for Mark Reuss.
 About 20 years he was a GM product engineer.
 I did a manual drawing for him.
 A full size side view of the Oldsmobile Aurora.
 This was done in Troy Michigan.